 Installing a New Air Conditioning Unit

 When you decide to replace your current air conditioner, make sure your HVAC contractor performs a load calculation using industry recognized methods, to determine the proper size unit.
 They should also be checking the ducts.
 There should be enough ducts, and they should carry enough air, to ensure adequate supply of cool air to every room – and, just as important, to ensure enough warm air gets back to the air conditioner.
 Also, the ducts should be as air tight as possible.
-This might involve sealing ducts.
-I had the ducts sealed on one of the houses on Holmes+Holmes Season 2, and I would highly recommend this technology (called Aeroseal) to homeowners.
 The ducts should flow through the conditioned space in your house.
 If they go through the attic, they should be insulated.

 Even a very efficient air conditioner will perform as badly as an inefficient one if it isn’t installed correctly.